awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 .. meta::
    :description: How asynchronous programming works in the AWS SDK for Java 2.0

-|sdk-java| 2.0 features truly non-blocking asychronous clients that implements high
+|sdk-java-v2| features truly non-blocking asychronous clients that implements high
 concurrency across a few threads. |sdk-java| 1.11.x has asynchronous clients that are wrappers around a thread pool and blocking synchronous clients which do not provide the full benefit of non-blocking I/O.